requirejs/alameda/README.md

 TODO: almond + dynamic loading, and only for modern browsers.
 Specifically, latest WebKit, Firefox, Opera and IE10+.

+Array.isArray, array extras, standards script loading, which for IE is IE10+

 * Error reporting, but no error recovery